totallyrad/MotivationStation/README.md

 Installing Software on Pi

-sudo apt-get install alsa-utils mpg123 sudo apt-get install python-dev python-rpi.gpio
+sudo apt-get install alsa-utils mpg123 python-dev python-rpi.gpio

 We specify "/home/pi/Motivation" in the code, this can be changed if you would like, but to use in it's default setting: